William Kanyirigi

-Ambassador William Azumah Awinador-Kanyirige, aged 61, is a retired career diplomat who served with the Ghana Foreign Service from July 1987 to May 2018.
+William Azumah Awinador-Kanyirige is a retired career diplomat who served with the Ghana Foreign Service from July 1987 to May 2018.
 He is currently a private consultant with a focus on research and capacity building in the areas of governance, strategic planning, diplomacy, peacebuilding, youth mentorship, regional integration and development.

 Early life and education

 After graduating from the University of Ghana with a BA Combined Honours Degree in French and Spanish (1977–81), he also obtained an MA in International Affairs (Legon Centre for International Affairs) at University of Ghana (1989–90), and an MA in International Relations at Institut International de l”Administration Publique / Ecole National d’Administration (ENA), Paris (1991–92).

 Diplomatic career

 Prior to retirement he was Ghana's Ambassador to Ethiopia July 2017 to May 2018 (with concurrent accreditation to Djibouti, South Sudan and Somalia), as well as Permanent Representative to the African Union and UN Economic Commission for Africa.

 Earlier on, Ambassador Awinador-Kanyirige was the High Commissioner of Ghana to the Federal Republic of Nigeria and Permanent Representative to ECOWAS (September 2014 t6o June 2017).
 He also served in various Ambassadorial capacities at both the Foreign Ministry and its Diplomatic Missions abroad, namely, Harare, Paris and New York.
 Including, a secondment to ECOWAS Commission, Abuja, as Chief of Staff (2002-2008), and an earlier secondment as District Chief Executive in Bolgatanga, Ghana (1987–89).

 He had earlier worked in the Africa Regional Office of the International Young Christian Students, IYCS, (1982–85) as a member of the Five-Member Regional Coordination Team in Nairobi, Kenya; including a Programmes and Research Officer at the National Commission on Children (1985–87) Accra, Ghana.